unicode-org/cldr/docs/ldml/tr35-personNames.md

 ### 6.3 <a name="6-3-derive-the-name-order" href="#6-3-derive-the-name-order">Derive the name order</a>

-The name order data provides a mapping from the name locale to an order parameter.
-In current data, the important part of the name locale is the region code, but allowing a locale code provides for easy extension in the future.`  `
+The name order data provides a mapping from the name locale to an order parameter.`  `

 A PersonName object’s fields are used to derive an order, as follows:

-1. If the PersonName object to be formatted has a preferredOrder_ _field, then return that field’s value
+1. If the PersonName object to be formatted has a `preferredOrder` field, then return that field’s value
-2. Otherwise, if the PersonName object has a nameLocale field, and there is a nameOrderLocales element:
+2. Otherwise, if the PersonName object has a `nameLocale` field, and there is a `nameOrderLocales` element:
-    1. Map the nameLocale field using the likelySubtags data, eg zh ⇒ zh_Hans_CN
+    1. Map the `nameLocale` field using the likelySubtags data, eg `zh` ⇒ `zh_Hans_CN`
-    2. Traverse the nameOrderLocales elements, and within each order attribute value to see if there is a match.
+    2. Traverse the `nameOrderLocales` elements, and within each order attribute value to see if there is a match.
-    3. As usual, a **und** (undefined) language subtag or empty script or region in the order attribute locale matches any language subtag, script subtag, or region subtag (respectively) in the PersonName object’s locale field.
+    3. As usual, an **und** (undefined) language subtag or empty script or region in the order attribute locale matches any language subtag, script subtag, or region subtag (respectively) in the PersonName object’s locale field.
     4. If there is a match, return the nameOrder elements order attribute value.
-3. Otherwise, return givenFirst.
+3. Otherwise, return `givenFirst`.

 For example, the data for a particular locale might look like the following: